← Back to Blog

 Important note: The credentials were temporary and associated with the EC2 instance role REDACTED_ROLE.
 No permanent long-lived credentials were discovered in this chain.

-Security classification: High — exposure of temporary IAM credentials that map to an instance-attached role is a critical identity disclosure.
+Exposure of temporary IAM credentials that map to an instance-attached role is a critical identity disclosure.
+These credentials can be used to perform any action the role permits.

-Purpose of verification: ensure the extracted credentials are real and to enumerate what the role could access, so defenders can prioritize remediations.
+Purpose: Ensure the extracted credentials are real and enumerate what the role could access, so defenders can prioritize remediations.

 Conceptual checks performed:

-• Use the extracted temporary credentials to call a get-caller-identity-equivalent (redacted) to verify principal identity and role assumption shape
+• Use the extracted temporary credentials to call a get-caller-identity-equivalent to verify principal identity

 From the role's permissions, an adversary could conceptually: